 More importantly, you should know the basics of coffee brewing.
 You need to learn the difference of cappuccino from a latte, how to determine if your beans are fresh, and how your suppliers grow and roast beans.

 Your coffee shop business plan should include details about coffee supplies.
 You don’t want to open a shop and buy beans by the bag.
 You might end up with no coffee beans on a busy day.

 Instead, look for wholesale coffee suppliers and purchase by bulk.
 You’ll need to buy different kinds of coffee too, from basic Robusta to flavored coffee and decaffeinated beans.
 Your supplier should be able to give you a wide range in terms of variety and for a good price.

 Make sure your supplier remains consistent too.
 You don’t want a supplier that keeps changing prices every few weeks or one that can’t supply the same type of beans regularly.
 You shouldn’t have to adjust your menu according to your supplier’s fluctuations.

 If you can, purchase the essential equipment in cash but there is the option to lease for the more expensive pieces.
 The biggest investment is a commercial espresso machine and a decent water filter.
 Prioritize these before anything else.

-Other things to focus on are refrigeration, powerful coffee grinders, ice crushers, and industrial blenders if you intend to sell frappes and other shakes or smoothies.
+Other things to focus on are refrigeration, powerful coffee grinders, ice crushers, sensitive coffee scales for dosing and industrial blenders if you intend to sell frappes and other shakes or smoothies.
 You may need to purchase a chiller and display shelves too if you plan to sell cakes, pastries, and other snacks.

 Don’t forget to include a POS system in your list of crucial equipment.
 It’s better nowadays to get a POS with cloud-based storage and access.
 This ensures you can check your revenue, stocks, and orders on any mobile device, even when you’re not in the cafe.